 - Since The Lord of the Rings trilogy was filmed in New Zealand, there are mountains in most of the scenes.
 Which is fine, when they are traveling through the Middle Earth countries that are supposed to be mountainous.
 Except Rohan is supposed to be a huge grassland for as long as the eye can see.
 In the DVD Commentary Peter Jackson admits that New Zealand simply didn't have any suitable location for that description, so instead they went to show off the most interesting rock formations they could find to produce a cool look, if not a very faithful one.

-- Harold And Kumar Go To White Castle: In the climatic scene, the heroes hang glide off a massive cliff to reach the White Castle in Cherry Hill, NJ.
+- Harold & Kumar Go to White Castle: In the climatic scene, the heroes hang glide off a massive cliff to reach the White Castle in Cherry Hill, NJ.
 Sadly, there are no such cliffs.
-Though artistic license should be granted for such a serious, moving piece.

 - In the movie Swordfish, the main character is shown at one point to be practicing his golf swing off the top of trailer house in Odessa, Texas with mountains picturesquely in the background sunset.
 Anyone who has been to Odessa falls over laughing at this.

-- Though set in Detriot, the climactic fight in the first Robocop film takes place at an abandoned industrial complex that's sufficiently generic to be believable, until a rather obvious tree-covered Appalachian foothill sneaks into the background of one shot (that part was shot in Pennsylvania).
+- Though set in Detroit, the climactic fight in the first RoboCop (1987) film takes place at an abandoned industrial complex that's sufficiently generic to be believable, until a rather obvious tree-covered Appalachian foothill sneaks into the background of one shot (that part was shot in Pennsylvania).

 - The Disney Channel Original Movie Princess Protection Program takes place on the Louisiana bayou.
 Since the movie was filmed in Puerto Rico, it's a good deal more mountainous than Louisiana, where any hills in proximity to a bayou rise no higher than about 10 feet (3 meters).

-- Braveheart opens with a sweeping vista of crags and mountains.
+- The film opens with a sweeping vista of crags and mountains.
 William Wallace was born near the Ayrshire/Renfrewshire border, a region more noted for its lush fields and coastal plains than craggy mountains.
-(Ironically, the movie was shot in Ireland, which doesn't exactly lack in green fields and coastline.)
+Ironically, the movie was shot in Ireland, which doesn't exactly lack in green fields and coastline.

 - Dean Martin's Matt Helm movie The Wrecking Crew may have been the direct inspiration for the Austin Powers gag that leads off this section.
 The movie takes place in Denmark.
 Some portions of the film, though perhaps only second-unit stuff, appear to have been shot in Denmark.
 The finale, however, with its exciting car chase along twisty mountain roads that ends with a confrontation on a cable car connecting two of the Danish Alps... wasn't.
 In reality, the highest point in Denmark, Møllehøj, is 170.86m high.
 The caption for Wikipedia's picture of Møllehøj, notes that the actual high point is "obscured by the farm buildings" in the picture's foreground.
 California locations doubled for the "Danish Alps".